POSTPARTUM DOULA TRAININGProviding emotional, physical, & informational support to the new family after the birth of a baby.

 - Babywearing and soothing techniques

-Homegrown Babies is anticipating hosting a Postpartum Doula training in 2017.
-Details will be released soon complete with registration information.
+Homegrown Babies is now enrolling for DONA Postpartum Doula Training taking place November 3 – 5, 2017 or April 6 – 8, 2018.
+Register online.
 If you are interested in this training or would like more information please contact Jen Chandlee, Director of Postpartum Education and Services, firstname.lastname@example.org.

 Director of Postpartum Services and Education